Code-Institute-Submissions/SOMM/README.md

 intially i used these validaters once i had completeted the index.html page to ensure i wasnt making any big errors the results showed two errors and several warnings

-.1 error with the width and height properties of the google maps iframe
+**.1** error with the width and height properties of the google maps iframe

-.2  an error for using the incorrect < h > tag for the title of the social media icons.
+**.2**  an error for using the incorrect < h > tag for the title of the social media icons.

 These errors where fix by changing the < h > tag and by moving the width and height propertys to the style attribute.

+**warnings**
+intially i had several warnings due to my comments not having equal hyphens but this was an easy fix.

+The final testing of my html files showed no errors or warnings.

+**CSS**
+The css validation showed no errors or warnings untill i added the vendor prefixs with autoprefixer.
+The warnings show unknown vender prefixs but from what i understand from searching this topic these is because the validaters dont recognize the code.

+#### **DEV TOOLS**
+i used chrome dev tools alot while testing this site to make sure the site was responsive and rendered correct on every screen size to my knowledge the site should look correct on any screensize. i used lighthouse in dev tools and made adjustment to my code to improve the performance, acessibility, seo and best practices.